sameeruddin/ACTD_scripts/ReadMe.md

 python verify_md_install.py
 ```

+This script performs inference on the `Cat_Selfie.JPG` image, to detect animal and predict.
 This script will print a SUCCESS message if not, please check your installation and fix this issue before proceeding to the next steps.